ember-learn/ember-api-docs/README.md

 This app is used to produce versioned Ember api docs.
 To view the data generator producing its data, please visit https://github.com/ember-learn/ember-jsonapi-docs

 ## Want to help out?
-We'd love to get help working on the [next set of issues we're seeing](https://github.com/ember-learn/ember-api-docs/projects/2)
+We'd love to get help working on the [next set of issues we're seeing](https://github.com/ember-learn/ember-api-docs/projects/2) & to see how to get started on this project, checkout [CONTRIBUTING.md](https://github.com/ember-learn/ember-api-docs/blob/master/CONTRIBUTING.md)

 ## a11y testing